 The label ‘illocutionary logic’ is a little misleading, but I am sticking with it for historical reasons.
 A better label might be ‘the logic of speech acts or language acts.’
 Some logical theories deal with illocutionary acts and illocutionary arguments, while others focus on locutionary acts and locutionary arguments.
 Although I think all logical theories are directly or indirectly concerned with language acts, the development of what might be called explicitly language-act logical theories was pioneered by John Searle and Daniel Vanderveken.
 They considered themselves to be introducing and developing illocutionary logic.

-My research interests include logic, philosophy of logic, philosophy of language, and philosophy of mind.
-All of these areas are approached from a speech act, or language act, perspective.
-At present, I am devoting time and energy to articulating a conceptual framework which accommodates language acts and logical theories.
-This allows us to identify topics and areas that can be, and should be, explored.
+The book I am working on is concerned to articulate, or develop, a conceptual framework which accommodates language acts and logical theories.
+This will enable us to identify topics and areas that can be, and should be, explored.
 Many of these have been explored already, but many have not.
-Developing the framework is preliminary to working out theories for the unexplored parts, because the framework provides guidance for doing this.
+Developing the framework is preliminary to working out theories for the unexplored parts, because the framework itself provides guidance for doing this.